VOC Training Program

 When a victim has been traumatised by aggression and violence, there are many aspects that need to be dealt with on a physical, psychological and emotional level.
 Our Specialised programs deal with these related areas for self defence.

-We don't offer a quick fix solution; we offer training to help deal with the trauma of the incident/s faced.
-And to re-build confidence, self-preservation and self-protection skills.
+We don't offer a quick fix solution; we offer training to help deal with the trauma of the incident/s faced, and to re-build confidence, as well as building self-preservation and self-protection skills.

 Our VOC program is developed to answer questions and equip individuals with the needed skills to deal with the incidents they may have faced.
 Teaching individuals to reduce the fear and anxiety of feeling unsafe, individuals need a clear, accurate, and full understanding of being able to assess and identify emerging risks.

 Unlike other training programs out there, MDTA's training teaches individuals real self-preservation and self-protection skills while also building self-confidence and self-belief.

 VOC Training Program Covering